 I Have Been Admitted

-To officially accept your offer of admission and reserve your place for fall 2019, you must complete the 6 Steps to Enroll.
+Accept your offer of admission and reserve your place for fall 2020 by completing the Steps to Enroll.

 Complete Your Intent to Enroll

 To officially accept your offer of admission, you must submit the online Intent to Enroll by the deadline indicated in your SDSU WebPortal.
 While some programs may require admitted students to notify them if they intend on attending, the official acceptance of the offer of admission can only be done through the online Intent to Enroll in the SDSU WebPortal.
 In these cases admitted students must complete both requirements to officially accept the offer of admission.
 If you do not submit the Intent to Enroll by the deadline, it will be assumed that you do not plan to attend SDSU and your offer of admission will be canceled.

 The Intent to Enroll requires a $400 nonrefundable and nontransferable deposit, paid electronically through your SDSU WebPortal.
 The $400 deposit will apply toward your fall basic tuition and fees.

 Once you submit your Intent to Enroll, you will receive an email with instructions on how to activate your SDSUid account.
 Complete the steps in the email to activate your account.

 It is very important that you complete this step.
 You will use your SDSUid to log in to multiple systems at SDSU, which are used for business and academic purposes.